dadmannwalking/stonevania_notes/rebranding.md

 - resentment toward inactive members
 - “why am I the only one doing stuff?” energy
 # ⚖️ Authority & Decision-Making
-> We are all working together to make this SMP a safe and cohesive space for all creators and viewers involved.
+> **We All Have Authority.** We are all working together to make this SMP a safe and cohesive space for all creators and viewers involved.
 As the creators, we are all responsible for decision-making for the SMP and major decisions (i.e., when to update or when to advance a server-wide story arc) are usually voted on during a meeting or via poll after said meeting.
+If a decision needs to be elevated beyond that, it should reside with the admins.
 # 📜 Rules of Engagement
 > "We  are adults until we prove we aren't."
 > —dadmannwalking